 them with NA.fastq_dir: Directory containing the input fastq

-fastqinfo, where fastq file names have been replaced by
+version of fastqinfo, where fastq file names have been

-fasta file names.fasta_dir: Directory containing the input fasta files
+replaced by fasta file names containing the merged sequences.fasta_dir: Directory containing the input fasta files

 checks the reverse complementary strand as well.sampleinfo_df: is updated version of fastainfo.
 This